 Mary Mendez, Deputy Director

-Jamie brings a diverse background in law, community and student organizing, grassroots project development, and tracking dirty money in the environmental sector.
-Prior to joining Enlace, she broadened the network of the National Lawyers Guild Legal Observer program in Portland, OR and worked on criminal defense and civil rights cases at the Portland Law Collective as a Lewis & Clark law student.
-As an environmental activist in California, she organized direct actions targeting the fossil fuel industry players who pollute in Bay Area communities of color and researched financiers of those companies and Alberta Tar Sands projects.
-She also co-founded the Davis People’s Free School, an egalitarian, cost-free education project to broaden and de-institutionalize the education options available to the community in her college town.
+As the Coordinator of the National Private Prison Divestment Campaign, Jamie implements campaign strategy, assists allied organizations in local campaign work on the ground, and manages the campaign’s internal and external communications.
+Jamie has a diverse background in law, community and student organizing, grassroots project development, and tracking dirty money in the environmental sector.
+Prior to joining Enlace, she broadened the network of the National Lawyers Guild Legal Observer program in Portland, OR.
+As an environmental justice activist in California, she organized direct actions targeting the fossil fuel industry players who pollute Bay Area communities of color and researched the financiers of those companies and Alberta Tar Sands projects.

 Prison Divestment Campaign